University of Khartoum: History

 When Sudan gained independence in 1956, the new Parliament passed a bill to award university status to Khartoum University College.
 It officially became Khartoum University on 24 July 1956.
 The eminent horticultural scientist John Pilkington Hudson was a visiting professor in 1961–1963, who founded its department of horticulture.

 On 5 April 1984, the Government announced the closure of all faculties of the university.
 The university was reopened fully on August 1.

 The university was closed several times after the 1989 military coup d'état for the intensive participation of its students in pro-democracy rallies.

+Recent history

+In the early days of the Sudanese civil war (2023-present) in April 2023, at least one student was killed and some injured by gunfire and the university was shut down for days while eagerly seeking support to evacuate dozens of people stranded and sheltering on campus.
+The same student was buried on campus later.